bourumir-wyngs/rs-opw-kinematics/README.md

   dump_solutions(&solutions);
 }
 ```

+# Configuring the solver for your robot
+The project contains built-in definitions for ABB IRB 2400/10, KUKA KR 6 R700 sixx, FANUC R-2000iB/200R, Stäubli TX40,
+ABB IRB 2600-12/1.65, ABB IRB 4600-60/2.05, Stäubli TX2-140, Stäubli TX2-160, Stäubli TX2-160L with various level of
+testing.
+Such configurations may be provided by robot manufacturers for they robots.
+For instance, FANUC M10IA is described [here](https://github.com/ros-industrial/fanuc/blob/3ea2842baca3184cc621071b785cbf0c588a4046/fanuc_m10ia_support/config/opw_parameters_m10ia.yaml).
+Many other robots are described in [ros-industrial/fanuc](https://github.com/ros-industrial/fanuc) repository.
+This project contains the code for reading such configurations directly, including support for *deg(angle)*
+function that sometimes occurs there.

 Is possible to read YAML parameter files directly, including parsing of the deg(angle)
 function that sometimes occurs there.